Friends of Hailey Park

 Picture

-It ran along the edge of what is now Hailey Park from Ty Mawr Road to the Llandaff lock no. 45 situated near the Cow and Snuffers/Disraeli House.
-It was filled in by 1950s and its route within Hailey Park was marked by a row of lime trees that are still present.
+Construction on the Glamorganshire Canal began in Merthyr in 1790 to bring coal and metals to Cardiff Docks for export during the Industrial Revolution.
+By the 1870s, the canal was in decline due to the growth of the railways.
+It ran along the eastern edge of what is now Hailey Park from Ty Mawr Road to Llandaff lock no. 45, situated near the Cow and Snuffers/Disraeli House.
+Although the canal was filled in during 1950s, its route within Hailey Park is marked by a row of lime trees that you can see today.

 Picture

-Glamorganshire Canal: Aerial view, 1947.
-Reproduced with permission of the Welsh Government
+Glamorganshire Canal, Hailey Park: Aerial View, 1947.
+Reproduced with the kind permission of the Welsh Government.

 3 The birth of Hailey Park